Precision Pro NX10 Review: Is this Rangefinder a Bushnell Killer?

 At least that was the case until now.

 And you know what?
-It’s the first golf rangefinder since 2019 that I feel legitimately gives the
+It’s the first golf rangefinder since 2019 that I feel legitimately gives the high end Bushnell models like their latest Pro X3 a run for its money.

-So in this Precision Pro NX10 review, we’re going to put it through it’s paces and let you know if there truly is a new king of golf rangefinders.
+So in this Precision Pro NX10 review, we’re going to put it through its paces and let you know if there truly is a new king of golf rangefinders.

 I’ve been excited to do this review for a long time, so let’s GO.